jeffsecor/InsightFaces/FacialInsight.md

 The following will be a journal style entry as I create the program.
 There will also be another file with the self-contained python code.
 The question we are after is "can we predict the type of project a fellow will choose based on their facial features?"
 My intial guess is 'no' because I suspect that the common characteristic of Insight fellows is their knowledge and technical methods, not their appearance.
 But, it seems like a fun question to ask, and also presents a very in depth learning experience for a novice programme such as myself.
 Im learning as I go, so this may get a little bumpy.

 The overall plan is:
-1. Scrape image files project text from the webpage
+1. Scrape image files and project text from the webpage
 2. Build database architecture for images with corresponding text
 3. Identify classes/groups/types of projects
 4. Learn facial recognition packages and identify facial characteristics